Healthy Texas Caviar Recipe

 - It is a great dish to bring to or serve at a party because it can be a festive salad or side dish.
 As a side dish, one cup is a serving.
 (Nutrition facts are below.)

-- Or it can be a dip if you serve it with tortilla chips.
+- Or it can be an addictive dip if you serve it with corn chips or tortilla chips for an easy appetizer.
 Or the way we always eat it is with Frito Scoops.

 - It’s best when it is room temperature or chilled.